RuiyuRayWang/blog/content/post/setup_af2_i.md

 ```
 $ sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

+*NOTE: It’s OK if `apt-get` reports that none of these packages are installed.*

 ### Installing using the repository (1st of 3 methods)